Across the Universe: GW231123 as a magnified and diffracted black hole merger: Microlens mass and radius

 For each posterior sample we draw $z_L$ from this probability and convert the redshifted mass into $M$.
 Assuming an isothermal macrolens with $\kappa=\gamma$ and a flat lens mass function, the embedded PL NRSur analysis yields $M_L\in(188,850)\,M_\odot$ (90\% c.l.), corresponding to $z_L\in(0.14,1.23)$.
 The isolated PL case gives higher masses $M_L\in(468,1184)\,M_\odot$ and lower lens redshifts $z_L\in(0.09,0.66)$.

 Our analysis is also valid for finite but compact lenses.
 We can estimate the maximum radius such that the results converge to a PL by requiring the formation of at least two microimages.
 For $y\gtrsim 1$ (as for the embedded PL), the second microimage is located at $x_-\sim 1/y$.
-For a homogeneous lens with physical radius $R_L$, the existence of this image requires that the integrated mass at the position of this image is $\sim M_L$~\cite{Zumalacarregui:2024ocb}.
+For a homogeneous lens with physical radius $R_L$, the existence of this image requires that the integrated mass at the position of this image is $\sim M_L$~\citep{Zumalacarregui:2024ocb}.
 Introducing the physical scale from the posterior samples implies an upper limit $R_L<\xi_0/y$, where $\xi_0$ is the Einstein radius in the lens plane.
 Using the posterior distribution of $y$ (rescaled for the SIS macro-model) we find $R_L<0.35\,\mathrm{pc}$ at 95\% confidence for an isolated object.
-Analyses including extended or embedded lens profiles will provide more robust constraints on the physical size of the lens.
+Analyses including extended or embedded lens profiles will provide more robust constraints on the mass profile and physical size of the lens, as recently explored for isolated lenses~\citep{Cheung:2026pky}.